 The concept of a global information system became technologically possible in the late 1980s.
-By 1985, the Internet was gaining popularity in Europe.
-In 1988, the very first direct IP connection between North America and Europe took place.
+By 1985, the internet was gaining popularity in Europe.
+In 1988, the first direct IP connection between North America and Europe occurred.
 This was quickly followed by discussions of a web-like communications and information system.

 The World Wide Web and Social Media

-The Semantic Web versus The World Wide Web
+The Semantic Web vs. the World Wide Web

-‘The Semantic Web‘ feature article was published in May of 2001, and authored by James Hendler, Ora Lassila, and Tim Berners-Lee (Tim Berners-Lee went on to become the director of the World Wide Web Consortium, or W3C).
+In May of 2001, an article titled “The Semantic Web” was published and authored by James Hendler, Ora Lassila, and Tim Berners-Lee.
+(Tim Berners-Lee went on to become the director of the World Wide Web Consortium, or W3C.)
 Their paper described a new way to use and search the Internet, an added dimension full of new possibilities.
 While a human can read the text of an HTML web page, a computer/search engine cannot (unless tags it can read are deliberately inserted).
-This is because HTML is designed to store visual information, and is not written in a programming language.
+This is because HTML is designed to store visual information and is not written in a programming language.

-The Semantic Web, as an extension of the World Wide Web, has focused on technology.
-The World Wide Web needs a human presence, the Semantic Web does not.
-It uses the “hidden,” encoded data and more recently, natural languages, to search for, compile, and organize information from the web.
+The Semantic Web is an extension of the World Wide Web, and has focused on technology.
+The World Wide Web needs a human presence, while the Semantic Web does not.
+It uses the “hidden,” encoded data and, more recently, natural language processes to search for, compile, and organize information from the web.
 The Semantic Web needs a human presence only to initiate the request.

-Consider these sentences in a spoken format, “fruit flies like pears” and “time flies like a butterfly.”
+Using natural languages by computers creates access to many new forms of data.
+Consider these sentences in a spoken format: “fruit flies like pears” and “time flies like a butterfly.”
 While the sentence structure of each example is quite similar, their meanings are very different, with the words “flies” and “like” having different definitions – definitions that are determined by context.
 The example shows how even a remarkably simple sentence requires a significant amount of linguistic understanding.

 “Semantic-based technologies are the key to making data easily understandable to both humans and computers, enabling data harmonization using common business meanings.”

-With the World Wide Web as a foundation, and the evolution of Semantics to include natural languages, Virtual Assistants are now becoming a reality.
-Apple’s Siri provides a good example of a Virtual Assistant.
+With the World Wide Web as a foundation, and the evolution of semantics to include natural languages, virtual assistants are now becoming a reality.
+Apple’s Siri provides a good example of a virtual assistant.
 Siri doesn’t just retrieve information; it also helps people complete their online work more quickly and easily.
-Siri can interpret the spoken word, up to a point, and can also perform a variety services for the user.
-Initially, the tasks Siri could perform focused on the mobile Internet user.
+Siri can interpret the spoken word, up to a point, and can also perform a variety of services for the user.
+Initially, the tasks Siri could perform focused on the mobile internet user.
 It would book restaurant reservations, check the status of a flight, or coordinate various Internet activities.
-Siri has now transitioned to other platforms and devices, including vehicles.
+Siri has now transitioned to other platforms and devices, including automobiles.

-Virtual Assistants and services are beginning to exchange useful information all over the Semantic Web.
-Virtual Assistants, such as Google Now and Siri have initiated a wide range of cottage industry start-ups, especially those providing automated services.
-We are witnessing the emergence of new Semantics’ services and technologies.
-The merging of trends in technology and the business world are creating a new cycle of innovation affecting the way individuals and businesses perform their work, and even how Big Data is collected into useful information.
+Virtual assistants and services are beginning to exchange useful information all over the Semantic Web.
+Virtual assistants, such as Google Now and Siri, have initiated a wide range of start-ups, especially those providing automated services.
+We are witnessing the emergence of new semantics services and technologies.
+The merging of trends in technology and the business world is creating a new cycle of innovation affecting the way individuals and businesses perform their work, and even how data is collected into useful information.